WinUP/workflow/README.md

 {
     "from": "String.
 Parent producer's ID.",
     "to": "String.
 Child producer's ID.",
-    "condition": "String or null.
-Condition of this relation (in JavaScript)."
+    "condition": "Null or function/function's content in string.
+It takes one param and should return true/false.
+Condition to judge the data that pass through this relation (in JavaScript)."
 }
 ```